snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 ### The rule cover

-The rule cover is a plugin-mechanism to override fix values of beandefinition properties through the dynamic evaluation of referenced specification rules.
+The rule cover is a plugin-mechanism to override fix values of beandefinition properties through dynamic evaluation of referenced specification rules.

 Example, referencing a rule for a property of your beandefinition: